popgengui/agestrucnb/README.md

 dependencies
 ------------
 	The following are the python packages on which our program depends.
-	Aside from the installation of SimuPop, pip and setup tools dependancies are automatically installed when you use python's pip installer, or the setup.py method (see the Installation section, below).
+	Aside from the installation of SimuPop, pip and setup tools,  dependancies are automatically installed when you use python's pip installer, or the setup.py method (see the Installation section, below).